 The Registeraccountant qualification in the Netherlands is not a credential you collect and file.
 It’s a regulatory licence.
 Only an RA (or an equivalent like an AA with the right registration) can sign a statutory audit opinion under Dutch law.
 This is codified in the Wet toezicht accountantsorganisaties (Wta).

-Two practical implications follow from this.
-First, complete the RA programme as fast as your study load allows.
-Every month of delay is a month where you don't have the licence that makes you structurally valuable.
-The theoretical exams are a bottleneck for most candidates.
+Complete the RA programme as fast as your study load allows.
+Every month of delay is a month where you don’t have the licence that makes you structurally valuable.
+The theoretical exams are a bottleneck for roughly two-thirds of candidates.
 Clearing them in the minimum number of sittings should be the priority, even if it means less social time during study periods.

 Worked example: two career paths from the same starting point